 Additional Activities for Volunteers of the Human Rights In The West Bank Program

-In the evenings, we offer a wide range of activities for you to take part in as part of our commitment to showcasing Palestine’s culture.
+In the evenings, we offer a wide range of activities for you to participate in as part of our commitment to showcasing Palestine’s culture.
 Evenings are typically free, although we will organize occasional optional activities such as food and drink tours or cultural events.
 We hope you will join us in exploring the city of Hebron and its many restaurants, shops, and historical sites.

 Impact on the Palestinian Community

-Place of internship ProgramHebron, West Bank, Palestine
+Place of Internship ProgramHebron, West Bank, Palestine

 Program LanguageEnglish